 5. Employer branding will shift its focus

-The way in which a business is seen by its existing and prospective employees has long been a method of standing out from the crowd and attracting the best talent.
+How a business and its culture are seen by its existing and prospective employees has long been a method of standing out from the crowd and attracting the best talent.
 However, instead of advertising office-based perks (the classic ping-pong table and fully stocked beer fridge) and company-wide social events, there will be a shift in focus toward employee wellbeing.

 Do not be surprised if these questions are posed to you by candidates in an interview.